DENT5301 Oral Medicine I

 - Students are able to (1) obtain, record and interpreting accurate history from patients within the scope of oral medicine; (2) undertake a clinical examination within the scope of oral medicine; (3) undertake and interpret relevant investigations within the scope of oral medicine; (4) discuss viral, bacterial and fungal infections of the oral soft tissues; (5) discuss physical and chemical injuries of oral hard and soft tissues; (6) discuss oral soft tissue disorders with aetiology related to underlying hypersensitivity and immunologically-mediated oral mucosal diseases; (7) discuss benign epithelial pathosis, potentially malignant disorders and oral cancer; (8) discuss oral soft tissue (mesenchymal) tumours including developmental, reactive and neoplastic lesions; (9) discuss diseases of the salivary glands including localized salivary gland disorders; iatrogenic salivary gland disorders and diseases with extra-oral manifestations that present with salivary gland disorders; (10) discuss odontogenic and non-odontogenic bone disease; and (11) discuss oral manifestations of systemic disease and care of the medically compromised patient.

-- Typically this unit is assessed in the following ways: (1) MCQ exam and (2) OSCE.
+- Indicative assessments in this unit are as follows: (1) MCQ exam and (2) OSCE.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the OSCE component.